J. Welles Wilder Jr. created the ATR for futures trading but its use in technical analysis is now fairly widespread.

 ATR is a measure of price range volatility but it is also a measure of risk.
 The ATR of an instrument is helpful in a few different scenarios.
 In a trading system, it can help in deciding position sizing.
 It can also help in setting your stop loss and take profit.

 The ATR helps you to do some basic risk management.
-The turtle strategy uses exactly this method.
+The turtle strategy uses exactly this method as the basis for it’s risk controls.

 Take EUR/USD as an example.
 The ATR-14 for EUR/USD is presently 0.0084.
 Suppose we want to trade a contract size of $10,000.
 Start by computing the daily range.